 In prewar years the collective farms and state farms of Belorussia were notable for advanced animal husbandry.
 Most of collective farms had 2 – 3 farms with large number of livestock.
 But many regions encountered a difficulty with fodders.
 To strengthen the fodder supplies, collective farms of republic began to reclaim peat bogs to use the peatbogs for crops sowing.
 After bog reclamation they needed plough up.
 A marsh plough was needed for this matter.
 This plough has its own specialty; it should plough up at the depth of 30 – 35 cm and make full turn of layer, i.e. 180°.

-A marsh plough must be more heavy-duty and designed for hard conditions of bog work, where hidden a buried forest and other rhizomes of plants at ploughing.
+A marsh plough must be more heavy-duty and designed for hard conditions of bog work, where hidden plots, buried forest and other rhizomes of plants are often encountered at ploughing.
 In 1947, a designer Konstantin Fomichev has created “2PF-55” plough.
 It showed good results on tests.
 Plough was designed for works with “NATY” and “KD-35” tractors of domestic manufacture.
 In accordance with decision of Central Committee and Council of Ministers, Minsk tractor works was supposed to assemble 150 ploughs by 1948 year.
 Thus a marsh plough was the first product of tractor works.
 Mass production of “2PF-55” two-share plough has begun in mechanical-repair shop in March 24, 1948.
 In all, 292 marsh ploughs were assembled and shipped.

 In first years after the war, Minsk Tractor Works has become a new production object.
-It was “Kirovez KD-35” track-type agricultural tractor.
-It was designed at Lipezk tractor plant and in All-Russian research institute “NITI”.
+It was “Kirovets KD-35” track-type agricultural tractor.
+It was designed at Lipetsk tractor plant and in All-Russian research institute “NITI”.
 “KD-35” tractor was designed for general purposes operations with towed agricultural machines and implements — plough, disk and other harrows, seeders.
 Tractor had rear power shaft and drive pulley for binder, mowing machine, PTO-driven combine and also drive fixed machines.

 However, at first it was necessary to develop a production of starting engines.
 This task was not easy.
 After all, for its solution it was needed to do about 700 different operations on machines and devices.
-The first PD-10 engine had been assembled to the 31st anniversary of October.
+The first PD-10 engine had been assembled by the 31st anniversary of October.

 In 1950, molding, mechanical-repair and foundry shops were placed in operation and iron foundry was handed over for montage.
 The temporary tractor assembling shop was established at areas of fuel devices shop.
 In this year the plant staff had to finish all works concerned with developing and preproduction of tractors and diesel-engines, to put into operation all production buildings, to build 16000 m² of dwellings, building of industrial school and schools in Slepianka region, to finish a construction of underground communications on the industrial area, to lay on water supply and sewage system in dwelling village, to complete a tram-line, to pave the new roads and footpaths.